The Windsors aren’t alone: There’s a history of royals going off on their own

 Japan

-April 30, 2019, was a momentous day in Japan: For the fist time in 200 years, an emperor abdicated the throne.
-Japan’s then 85-year-old Emperor Akihito resigned, paving the way for the island’s 126th emperor, his son, 59-year-old Crown Prince Naruhito.
+April 30, 2019, was a momentous day in Japan: For the first time in 200 years, an emperor abdicated the throne.
+Japan’s then-85-year-old Emperor Akihito resigned, paving the way for the island’s 126th emperor, his son, Crown Prince Naruhito, 59.

 The former monarch cited health issues, including heart surgery, as his reason for stepping down.
 But to do so, Japan had to change legislation to allow him to retire.

-“Akihito is a much-loved figure in Japan,” The Post’s Simon Denyer wrote at the time.
+“Akihito is a much-loved figure in Japan,” The Washington Post’s Simon Denyer wrote at the time.
 “With his wife at his side, he humanized the role of the emperor, once viewed here as a living god, by reaching out to vulnerable members of society and victims of natural disasters and by looking ordinary people in the eye when talking to them. … But he also encouraged Japan to acknowledge its wartime past, and he never pandered to the conservative nationalists who revere the tradition embodied in his role, experts said.”

 United Arab Emirates

 Princess Haya bint al-Hussein is royalty on several fronts.
-The 45-year-old is the daughter of the late King Hussein of Jordan and half sister of the present King Abdullah.
-She’s also the sixth wife of Dubai’s 70-year-old ruler Sheikh Mohammed bin Rashid al-Maktoum.
+The 45-year-old is the daughter of the late King Hussein of Jordan and half sister of the present king, Abdullah II.
+She’s also the sixth wife of Dubai’s 70-year-old ruler, Sheikh Mohammed bin Rashid al-Maktoum.

 Only she’s trying to escape the latter.